Quantum illumination with asymmetrically squeezed two-mode light: Optimal QI receiver

 In Eqs.~(\ref{QD}--\ref{eps}), the quantum discord is calculated from the determinants of the block matrices of the covariance matrix.
-The additional squeezing operations for generating an ASTM state are local operations, so they do not change the determinants.
-Thus, the quantum discord of the initial TMSV state and that of the generated ASTM state are the same.
-However, we find that the remained quantum discord after the channel, i.e., the quantum discord between the return and idler modes, is changed with the varying squeezing parameters.
-Here, we analyze the remained quantum discord and the performance of QI.
+Since the additional squeezing operations for generating an ASTM state are local operations, they do not change the determinants.
+Thus, the quantum discord of the ASTM state is the same as that of the initial TMSV state.
+However, we find that the remaining quantum discord after the channel, i.e., the quantum discord between the return and idler modes, is changed with the additional squeezing.
+We compare the remaining quantum discord with the performance of QI.
+Fig.~\ref{FigQAQD}(a) shows the quantum advantage of our QI compared to the CI.
+The quantum advantage is calculated from $\text{SNR}_{\text{ASTM}}/\text{SNR}_{\text{CI}}$ under the same energy, where the both SNRs are already shown in Fig.~\ref{FigQICI}(a).
+Compared to the observation that the quantum advantage is a monotonic function with increasing $N_{S}$, the quantum discord between the return and idler modes is not a monotonic function of $N_{S}$, as shown in Fig.~\ref{FigQAQD}(b).
+Moreover, the quantum advantage monotonically decreases with increasing $N_{S}$, whereas the quantum discord increases at roughly $N_{S}\geq 3.4$, leading to the opposite behavior at large $N_{S}$.
+Therefore, we can claim that the quantum discord cannot be the resource of the quantum advantage in the Gaussian QI.